Mini Facelift in Newcastle & Sydney by Dr Turner

 Before you leave our clinic, you will be given detailed instructions on how you need to prepare for surgery.
 You should avoid eating or drinking the night before your surgery, stop any blood-thinning medications according to Dr. Turner’s instructions, and make sure you have a chaperon on the day of surgery.
 Do not start or stop any medications in the few weeks leading up to your surgery without consulting with Dr. Turner first.

 The procedure is performed in a hospital operating room.
-Usually, the mini-facelift is done under general anesthesia, where a certified anesthetist will put you to sleep so that you won’t feel a thing.
-Alternatively, if you want to stay awake, Dr. Turner can use a local anesthetic to numb your face and neck when possible.
-Either way, you would not feel any pain during the operation.
+The mini-facelift is done under general anesthesia, where a certified anaesthetist will put you to sleep so that you won’t feel a thing.
+(Dr Turner does NOT do facelifts under local anaesthesia only)

 Can a mini-facelift be combined with other facial rejuvenation surgeries?